fbpx

 1. The cervix must soften to allow the baby to pass through.

-2. The uterus must contract to push the baby downward and also pull the cervix out of the way.
+2. The uterus must contract to push the baby downward and also pull the cervix up and out of the way.

 3. The baby must rotate to get aligned with the vaginal opening.